karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 ```

-## Use a symbol value to compute another one
+## **Use a symbol value to compute another one**

-- Given a value of a symbol, you can set the value of another one.
+- Given the value of a symbol, you can set the value of another one.

 **Example:**